 C.3.1.1 Message contents

-The Charging message as described in clause 6.1.1 shall apply to the SMF+PGW-C to support GERAN/UTRAN access.
+The charging message as described in clause 6.1.1 shall apply to the SMF+PGW-C to support GERAN/UTRAN access.
+The differences of charging message in clause 6.1.1 used for the SMF+PGW-C to support GERAN/UTRAN access are described as following.

+- UPF ID is not applicable;

+- Multi-homed PDU address is not applicable;

+- PDU Session Charging Information is described in C.3.2

 C.3.1.2 Ga message contents

+The Ga message transfer as described in clause 5.2.4 shall apply to the SMF+PGW-C to support GERAN/UTRAN access.